Optimized Speculative Sampling for GPU Hardware Accelerators: Experiments

 In the text summarization task, our exact optimization method demonstrates a similar trend as observed in the previous ASR experiments, reducing profiling time by 5.7\% to 11.1\% without affecting ROUGE-1 scores.
 The non-exact sigmoid approximation further achieves significant profiling time reductions, reaching up to 93.6\%.
 However, we also observe an absolute difference in ROUGE-1 of 0.02 to 0.06 points.

-Additionally, we provide relative wall-clock time improvements for the overall text generation process in~\autoref{tab:walltime} of Appendix~\autoref{app:mean_time}, showing that the results obtained via exact profiling translate into overall improvements in wall-clock time for both the exact and the sigmoid approximation method.
+Additionally, we provide relative wall-clock time improvements for the overall text generation process in~\autoref{tab:walltime} of \Cref{app:mean_time}, showing that the results obtained via profiling translate into improvements in wall-clock time for both the exact and the sigmoid approximation method.